aptexx/roth-lib-java/README.md

 # roth-lib-java

-# deployment and testing steps:
+# Build, deployment, and testing steps:

+`cd ~/<workspace>/roth-lib-java/roth-lib-java-pom`

+then run:

+`mvn clean install -DskipTests`

+Verify it builds with no errors

-Run the below command to create a new snapshot using incremental semantic versioning (MAJOR.MINOR.PATCH).
+Run the below command to create a new snapshot using semantic versioning (MAJOR.MINOR.PATCH).
 - Major: Breaking change
 - Minor: Backward-compatible feature additions
 - Patch: Backward-compatible bug fixes

-`mvn version: set -DnewVersion=2.0.1-SNAPSHOT`
+`mvn version: set -DnewVersion=2.X.X-SNAPSHOT`

 then manually upload the artifacts to the corresponding dirs on framework sever (54.70.119.57) /opt/nginx/home/roth/lib/... etc